MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 - When you select roles or features that don't have available installation sources, the system skips them.

-- If you choose to not automatically restart after installing a role, you won't see any more notification messages asking you to restart.
+- If you choose to not automatically restart after you install a role, you won't see any more notification messages asking you to restart.

 - If you do choose to automatically reboot, the reboot occurs before the status bar reaches 100%.